maelfabien/Multimodal-Emotion-Recognition/README.md

 ![image](/Presentation/Images/video_pipeline2.png)

 When it comes to applying CNNs in real life application, being able to explain the results is a great challenge.
-We can indeed  plot class activation maps, which display the pixels that have beenactivated by the last convolution layer.
-We notice how the pixels are being activated differently depending on theemotion being labeled.
-The happiness seems to depend on the pixels linked tothe eyes and mouth, whereas the sadness or the anger seem for example to bemore related to the eyebrows.
+We can indeed  plot class activation maps, which display the pixels that have been activated by the last convolution layer.
+We notice how the pixels are being activated differently depending on the emotion being labeled.
+The happiness seems to depend on the pixels linked to the eyes and mouth, whereas the sadness or the anger seem for example to be more related to the eyebrows.

 ![image](/Presentation/Images/light.png)